 Let's consider that we have UsernamePassword enabled and we create some users, and we've set their email address to their Active Directory domain email address.
 The users can now log in with the username and password stored against their user record.
 If we now enable the Active Directory authentication provider, then the users can authenticate using either their original username and password, or they can use a username of user@domain or domain\user along with their domain password, or they can use the Integrated authentication button.
 In the first scenario they are actually logging in via the UsernamePassword provider, in the latter 2 scenarios they are using the Active Directory provider, but in all of the cases they end up logged in as the same user (this is the driver behind the fallback checks described in the next section).

 This scenario would work equally with Azure AD or GoogleApps in place of Active Directory.

-Starting from Octopus 3.17, there is also the ability to specify the details for multiple logins for each user.
+You can also specify the details for multiple logins for each user.
 For example, you could specify that a user can log is as a specific UPN/SamAccountName from Active Directory or that they could login using a specific account/email address using GoogleApps.
 Whichever option is actually used to login, Octopus will identify them as the same user.

 Matching external identities to Octopus users

 When someone signs in to Octopus using an external authentication provider, Octopus will try to find their user account by looking for matching identifiers.
 It starts by looking for a matching identifiers from the external authentication provider, and will eventually fall back to match on email address.

 Changing authentication providers